KatherineMichel/portfolio/doc/2024-recap.md

 I went to Ikea.
 It was the first time I've ever been to one, and it was a wild experience!

-I looked closely at the Söderhamn sofa in Tonerud Gray.
+I wantee to try out the Söderhamn sofa.
 It's modular, washable, pretty comfortable, and can be informally made into a sleeper.
 One three-section sofa can be made into a two-section sofa and separate chaise lounge or single-section with an ottoman.
+I like the Tonerud Gray.

 ![](2024-recap-images/soderhamn-couch.jpg)
 Söderhamn sofa with an ottoman and chaise lounge